 Jay uses a progressive workout plan and diet for bodybuilding.

 While taking part in competitions, Jay trained twice a day, five days a week.
-He always used the gym for his workout sessions to develop and maintain his physique.
+He always used the gym to develop and maintain his physique for his workout sessions.
 Working out with or around others can motivate you.
-If you love competition, then the gym can bring out the best in you.
+If you love competition, the gym can bring out your best.